What Does Black Tea Taste Like?

 Black tea also handles a squeeze of citrus well - lemon or orange.
 It won't make your brew overly citrusy, it will just enhance the flavors of the tea, especially during warmer summer months.

-Because black tea has gone through more processing (or oxidation) than other tea, it can handle being steeped at a higher temperature.
-We recommend 200 degrees, just shy of boiling.
-While green tea is more sensitive, using boiling water on black tea leaves can burn the leaf, and cause a bitter flavor.
+Being more oxidized, black tea can handle steeping at a higher temperature.
+But we recommend water just shy of boiling or 200 degrees.
+Using boiling water on black tea leaves can burn the leaf, and cause a bitter flavor.